open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/kubernetes.md

 ### Back up metadata

-Before proceeding, pleae make sure you made a backup of your MySQL/Postgres DB behind OpenMetadata server.
-This step is extremely important for you to restore to your current state if any issues come up during the upgrade.
-It is recommended before upgrading you production instances.
+Before proceeding, please back up your MySQL/Postgres DB behind the OpenMetadata server.
+This step is crucial for restoring to your current state if any issues arise during the upgrade.
+It is recommended before upgrading your production instances.

 Make sure you have a connectivity between your database (mysql / postgresql) with host machine where you will be running the below commands.
 If you are using the default database available with OpenMetadata Dependencies, make sure to port-forward the mysql service using `kubectl port-forward service/mysql 3306:3306`.